 Binance has been a rapid innovator in the space, launching a cloud mining service to cater to users who don’t have access to mining equipment, but higher fees are a drawback.
 (BMJ Score: 2.5)

 SBI Crypto is a Japanese mining firm founded in 2018 under the Japanese financial conglomerate SBI Holdings.
 The firm has been mining crypto since 2017, though it wasn’t till 2021 that it opened mining pool services to institutional and individual customers.

-Compared to last year, SBI has generally had a great year and even broke into the top 10 BTC mining pools list, even if the total number of blocks mined is a fraction of the biggest pools.
+Compared to 2021, SBI has generally had a great year in 2022 and even broke into the top 10 BTC mining pools list, even if the total number of blocks mined is a fraction of the biggest pools.
+In 2023, it’s holding steady at the 11th spot.
 (BMJ Score: 2.5)

 Poolin is a mining pool under Beijing Satoshi Smart Co, launched in 2018.
 The mining pool took off properly toward the end of 2019 and has been one of the top BTC pools in the world ever since.

-In the last quarter of 2022 however, Poolin announced liquidity problems that made it suspend internal transfers and even withdrawals from its network.
+However, in the last quarter of 2022, Poolin announced liquidity problems that made it suspend internal transfers and even withdrawals from its network.
 The announcement led to some miners leaving the pool, leading to a drop in hash power.
-(BMJ Score: 2.5)
+Since then, its hash power has leveled off, so we’ll see if it can stage a comeback in the latter half of 2023.
+(BMJ Score: 2.0)

 How Bitcoin Mining Pools Work

 Every time a bitcoin changes hands, miners process the complex algorithms that unlock the blockchain and record a new owner.
 They are, in a very real sense, the backbone of the bitcoin network.